mrgps1999/SOEN6471_OPENARCH/README.md

   - Contribution in preparing Report.

-NOTE: There is equal contributions of all the members within the team in every PROBLEM.
+NOTE: There is equal contributions of all the members within the team in every PROBLEMs.